DOMARS/windows-driver-docs/windows-driver-docs-pr/audio/voice-activation.md

 **Keyword Timestamps**

-After detecting a keyword, all voice activation solutions must buffer all of the spoken keyword, including 250ms before the start of the keyword.
+After detecting a keyword, all voice activation solutions must buffer all of the spoken keyword, including 1.6s before the start of the keyword.
 The audio driver must provide timestamps identifying the start and end of the key phrase in the stream.

 In order to support the keyword start/end timestamps, DSP software may need to internally timestamp events based on a DSP clock.
 Once a keyword is detected, the DSP software interacts with the driver to prepare a KS event.
 The driver and DSP software will need to map the DSP timestamps to a Windows performance counter value.
 The method of doing this is specific to the hardware design.
 One possible solution is for the driver to read current performance counter, query the current DSP timestamp, read current performance counter again, and then estimate a correlation between performance counter and DSP time.
 Then given the correlation, the driver can map the keyword DSP timestamps to Windows performance counter timestamps.

-## <span id="keyword_detector"></span>Keyword Detector OEM Adapter Interface
+## <span id="ievent_detector"></span>IEvent Detector OEM Adapter Interface

 The OEM supplies a COM object implementation that acts as an intermediary between the OS and the driver, helping to compute or parse the opaque data that is written and read to the audio driver through [**KSPROPERTY\_SOUNDDETECTOR\_PATTERNS**](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-sounddetector-patterns) and [**KSPROPERTY\_SOUNDDETECTOR\_MATCHRESULT**](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-sounddetector-matchresult).

 The CLSID of the COM object is a detector pattern type GUID returned by the [**KSPROPERTY\_SOUNDDETECTOR\_SUPPORTEDPATTERNS**](https://docs.microsoft.com/windows-hardware/drivers/audio/ksproperty-sounddetector-supportedpatterns).
-The OS calls CoCreateInstance passing the pattern type GUID to instantiate the appropriate COM object that is compatible with keyword pattern type and calls methods on the object’s IKeywordDetectorOemAdapter interface.
+The OS calls CoCreateInstance passing the pattern type GUID to instantiate the appropriate COM object that is compatible with keyword pattern type and calls methods on the object’s IEventDetectorOemAdapter interface.

 **COM Threading Model requirements**

 The OEM’s implementation may choose any of the COM threading models.

-**IKeywordDetectorOemAdapter**
+**IEventDetectorOemAdapter**

 The interface design attempts to keep the object implementation stateless.
 In other words, the implementation should require no state to be stored between method calls.
 In fact, internal C++ classes likely do not need any member variables beyond those required to implement a COM object in general.